algosup/2023-2024-project-5-flutter-team-7/docs/functional_specifications.md

 "placeholder for image of mockup"

-Secondly, the candidate will have to select 8 soft skills between 27 different ones.
+Secondly, the candidate will have to select up to 8 soft skills between 27 different ones.

 "placeholder for image of mockup"

-Finally, there will be a need to select 3 different hobbies for the profile, to ensure further distinction between candidates.
+Finally, there will be a need to select at most, 3 different hobbies for the profile, to ensure further distinction between candidates.

 "placeholder for image of mockup"